-Contrary to the GDPR, the Portuguese Data Protection Act establishes the minimum fine values applicable.
-Breach of the data protection obligations may be fined with:
+Contrary to the GDPR, the Portuguese Data Protection Act establishes the minimum applicable fines.
+Breach of the data protection obligations may carry fines of:

-- penalties of €2,500 to €10 million or €5,000 to €20 million; - penalties of €1,000 to €1 million or €2,000 to €2 million, or 2% or 4% of the previous financial year's total worldwide annual turnover, whichever is higher, in the case of small and medium-sized enterprises.
+- €2,500 to €10 million or €5,000 to €20 million; - €1,000 to €1 million or €2,000 to €2 million, or 2% or 4% of the previous financial year's total worldwide annual turnover, whichever is higher, in the case of small and medium-sized enterprises

-However, on September 3, 2019, the Portuguese Supervisory Authority decided not to apply some of the articles of the Portuguese Data Protection Act (including the article establishing the minimum fine values applicable), as they contradict the GDPR, infringing the principle of the primacy of EU law.
+However, on September 3, 2019, the Portuguese Supervisory Authority decided not to apply some of the articles of the Portuguese Data Protection Act (including the article establishing the minimum fines), as they contradicted the GDPR and infringed the principle of the primacy of EU law.